EXPLAINER: States still in play and what makes them that way

 As long as those ballots are postmarked by Nov.
 3, state election officials have until Nov.
 12 to count them.
 And when it comes to mail ballots, Biden was outperforming Trump.
 That means the ballots yet to be counted could give Biden a lead.

-THE BACKGROUND: Pennsylvania is among a handful of battleground states Trump and Biden are narrowly contesting, and there were roughly 1 million votes left to be counted Wednesday afternoon.
+THE BACKGROUND: Pennsylvania is among a handful of battleground states Trump and Biden are narrowly contesting, and there were hundreds of thousands of votes left to be counted Thursday morning.

 Trump, who held a 675,000-vote lead early Wednesday, prematurely declared victory in the state.